-After some 15 years of running our slow sessions in Melbourne, the closing of the Corkman was a sign and we decided to retire from running our slow sessions beginning September 2016.
-Although we are no longer running our sessions, we plan to maintain all the music resources on the existing website.
+After some 15 years of running our slow sessions in Melbourne, the closing of the Corkman in late 2016 was a sign and we retired from running our slow sessions.
+Although we are no longer running our sessions, we plan to maintain the music resources on this website and add more resources.

 Photographs of our early Father Flanagan Pub sessions

 Photographs from Normandy Hotel following fire damage to Father Flanagan Pub

 Many beginner Irish traditional players would like to participate in slow sessions but there are none available close to where they live.
 In an effort to fill this gap using modern technology we will be making available recordings of some of our previous slow sessions so musicians can play along.
 There are several resources on this website including sheet music and recordings of the tunes played slowly to help you learn to play the tunes before joining a session.
 We hope playing along with these recordings allows you to experience the fun of playing in a Traditional Irish session.
 Click on the bars below to join the session online or click a Download file below (e.g.McDonnell’s Online Slow Session No 1) to download the file to your computer or phone.
 Depending on your system, once you click on the download you may have to right click on the media player that opens and then save the file to your computer.

 All sessions were recorded with an H4 Zoom recorder placed on a table usually near the middle of the room.
 There was relatively little or no post-recording manipulation of the files.
 What was played is what you hear.
 It is impossible to list all the musicians that played and helped with the sessions and we are grateful to all of them.
 But three musicians really stand out, we gratefully acknowledge the assistance of Kathleen Harte, Lisa McDonnell and Colin MacLeod.
 The quality of our sessions was greatly improved by their participation, talent, musical knowledge and weekly support.